-Medical Marijuana Law in Santa Rosa
+Medical Marijuana Law in Sonoma County, CA

 On November 8, 2016, Californians passed Proposition 64, which legalized the recreational use of marijuana.
 It did not impact the medicinal use of marijuana, given that the state already led the nation in legalizing it for patients who met certain requirements.
 If you or someone you love is considering using medicinal marijuana, it is important to understand the law.
 Continue reading to find out what you need to know about medicinal marijuana.

-Laws Regarding Medical Marijuana
+California Laws Regarding Medical Marijuana

 The medicinal use of marijuana has been legal in California since 1996, when Proposition 215, also known as the “Compassionate Use Act,” passed.
 Several years later, in 2003, Senate Bill 420 fleshed out California law a bit more, creating a system of optional medical marijuana ID cards, establishing certain quantities of plants and dried marijuana as presumptively legal, establishing guidelines for collective and cooperative cultivation, and affirming the rights of local governments to regulate dispensaries.